kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 and make progress.
 -->

-- Provide a way to run the Kubelet process or container runtimes as an unprivileged process.
+- Provide a way to run the kubelet process or container runtimes as an unprivileged process.
 Although initiatives like [usernetes](https://github.com/rootless-containers/usernetes) and this KEP both make use of user namespaces, it is a different implementation for a